bupy7/vkmd-cli/README.md

 - [FFmpeg](https://www.ffmpeg.org/);
 - Linux or macOS;

-> Docker image of this app has everything out of box and will works even on Windows OS.
+> Docker image of this app has everything out of box.
+I recommend you to use it.
+> Notice!
+Windows is not supporting.

 ## Usage